The Love Tank CIC – London, UK

 Where and when you’ll do it

-The Love Tank is a London-based organisation, but many of the tasks of this post could be undertaken virtually.
-The role will involve some evening and weekend working.
+As this is a London based programme, the postholder will need to be based in or close to London for much of the work.
+The role will involve a lot of evening and weekend working.
 We have hot-desk space in Farringdon for at least 2 days a week (more if virtual working is not possible).
-Access to the office space is up two flights of stairs (no lift).
+Access to the office space is up two flights of stairs (no lift), and work in venues and events will involve regular use of stairs, and sometimes working in venues with low light and loud music levels.

 Salary and benefits

 The annual salary for this 0.8 FTE post is £35,200 (pro rata).
-We pay 3% employer pension contributions, provide monthly staff support grants towards well-being (e.g. therapy), and 25 days of paid leave per year (pro rata), plus statutory bank holidays.
+We pay 3% employer pension contributions, provide monthly staff support grants towards well-being (e.g. therapy), and 25 days of paid leave per year (pro rata) plus statutory bank holidays.
 Travel remuneration is provided between work sites.
-This is a 7- month post.
+This is a 6-month post.

 What to do next